jamu/cuckoo/docs/book/src/pwnypot/introduction.rst

 How it works
 ============
-When a task with the MCEDP.dll option is sent to the guest via Cuckoo, the Cuckoo agent injects PwnyPot.dll into the desired process.
+When a task with the PwnyPot.dll option is sent to the guest via Cuckoo, the Cuckoo agent injects PwnyPot.dll into the desired process.
 If PwnyPot detects malware, and the option allow_malware_exec is true, the malware is executed in a new process and cuckoomon.dll is injected in order to analyze the behaviour of the malware.